smontanari/jashboard/README.md

 # Jashboard

-This is a web application that allows the user to set up dashboards to contain a variety of monitors that dynamically fetch and report any sort of information.
+Jashboard is a web application that allows the user to set up dashboards to contain a variety of monitors that dynamically fetch and report any sort of information.

 Jashboard works as a **single page web application**, where the client side is fully written in Javascript (AngularJS) and the server side is a simple Sinatra (Ruby) instance.